Decentralized Cross-Blockchain Asset Transfers: Related Work

 { (\cmark)}

-Other works~\cite{herlihy2018atomic, herlihy19cross, interledgerprotocol15} focus on the transfer of value across different blockchains, however these solutions rather focus on atomic swaps where two different assets are exchanged and do not constitute true cross-blockchain asset transfers as defined by our requirements in \cref{sec:requirements}.
+Other works~\cite{herlihy2018atomic, herlihy19cross, interledgerprotocol15} focus on the transfer of value across different blockchains.
+However, these solutions rather focus on atomic swaps where two different assets are exchanged and do not constitute true cross-blockchain asset transfers as defined by our requirements in \cref{sec:requirements}.

+Finally, projects such as Polkadot~\cite{polkadot} and Cosmos~\cite{cosmos} also aim for generic cross-blockchain interactions.
+Polkadot implements a \ac{XCMP} protocol that enables two separate parachains to communicate with each other.
+To accomplish this, it makes use of a simple queuing mechanism based on Merkle trees.
+Cosmos on the other hand implements the \ac{IBC} protocol proposed in ~\cite{goes2020interblockchain}.
+The \ac{IBC} protocol is inspired by the TCP/IP protocol and enables the communication between separate ledgers which implement the same interface.
+Multiple ledgers can establish a connection with each other to create channels over which packages can be transmitted to modules (e.g. smart contracts) on the other ledger.
+Both protocols have already been implemented by the respective projects.

-Finally, projects such as Polkadot~\cite{polkadot} and Cosmos~\cite{cosmos} aim for more generic cross-blockchain interactions.
-While cross-blockchain asset transfers are mentioned as potential use cases, the documentation does not mention specifics on how these transfers will be realized.
+While cross-blockchain asset transfers are mentioned as example use cases, the documentation does not mention specifics on how these transfers are implemented.
 Further, these projects aim to provide interoperability primarily between specialized blockchains that adhere to certain structures and consensus protocols.
-While there are plans to integrate existing blockchains such as Bitcoin or Ethereum into the systems, the documentation again does not provide specifics.
+While there are plans to integrate existing blockchains such as Bitcoin or Ethereum into the systems, the documentation does not yet provide specifics.

-To the best of our knowledge, this work is the first to provide requirements, a specification, and a proof-of-concept implementation of a cross-blockchain asset transfer protocol that also takes transfer finality and transfer confirmations into account.
+To the best of our knowledge, this work is the first to provide requirements, a specification, and a proof-of-concept implementation of a cross-blockchain asset transfer protocol that also takes transfer finality into account.